 Alissa A. Lange

 Dr. Lange has been providing high-quality, early childhood educational tools through Learning Tools LLC since 2009.
-Currently an Associate Professor of Early Childhood Education at East Tennessee State University.
-She has been Principal Investigator on numerous research studies in early childhood education, early childhood family engagement programs, and science, technology, engineering, and mathematics (STEM) for dual language learners (DLLs).
-She is involved in STEM professional development for early childhood teachers, has published in a variety of outlets, and presents her work at conferences throughout the country.
+Currently an Associate Professor of Early Childhood Education at East Tennessee State University, she has been Principal Investigator on numerous grant-funded research studies in early childhood education, early childhood family engagement programs, and science, technology, engineering, and mathematics (STEM) for dual language learners (DLLs).
+She leads STEM professional development and learning projects and programs for early childhood teachers, has published in a variety of outlets, and presents her work at conferences and invited sessions throughout the country.

-Dr. Irena Nayfeld is an educator, a researcher, and an Early Childhood and Science, Technology, Engineering, and Math (STEM) expert.
-With over 12 years of experience as a teacher, coach, and developmental scientist, her work focuses on the intersection of research and practice.
-Specifically, she specializes in developing and enacting inquiry- and project-based learning strategies in schools and community agencies serving culturally and linguistically diverse families, and families from under-resourced backgrounds.
+With over 12 years of experience, Dr. Nayfeld specializes in developing and enacting inquiry- and project-based learning strategies in schools and community agencies serving culturally and linguistically diverse families, and families from under-resourced backgrounds.
 She is passionate about bridging research and education to foster critical thinking, curiosity, and a love for learning.

 Hagit Mano is a biologist, an educator, coach and an Early Childhood and Science, Technology, Engineering, and Math (STEM) expert with over twenty years of experience teaching science and engineering to diverse populations of young children and training professionals.
 She has extensive expertise in developing curricula for elementary school classrooms, afterschool enrichment programs, and museums.